aimms/how-to/Articles/306/306-http-client-library-overview.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Another popular format file for data transfer is JSON.
-There are two ways to work with JSON files:

-#.
-You can convert them to an XML file as detailed in :doc:`../283/283-convert-json-to-xml`.
-Subsequently, you can read the XML file as outlined in the section above.

-#.
 You can use the `Data Exchange Library <https://documentation.aimms.com/dataexchange/index.html>`_ to read the JSON file directly.

 IBM APIs use JSON files, so you can also find examples in :doc:`../300/300-ibm-api-speech-to-text` and :doc:`../301/301-Image-Recognition`.